tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Abort-Copy-Blob.md

 ## Remarks

-When you stop a pending `Copy Blob` operation, the destination blob’s `x-ms-copy-status` header is set to `aborted`.
-Stopping a copy operation results in a destination blob of zero length for block blobs, append blobs, and page blobs.
+When you cancel a pending `Copy Blob` operation, the destination blob’s `x-ms-copy-status` header is set to `aborted`.
+Canceling a copy operation results in a destination blob of zero length for block blobs, append blobs, and page blobs.
 However, the metadata for the destination blob will have the new values copied from the source blob, or set explicitly in the `Copy Blob` operation call.
 To keep the original metadata from before the copy, make a snapshot of the destination blob before calling `Copy Blob`.

- You can only stop a copy operation that is pending.
-Trying to stop a copy that has completed, or failed, results in a conflict error.
-Trying to stop a copy operation by using an incorrect copy ID also results in a conflict error.
+ You can only cancel a copy operation that is pending.
+Trying to cancel a copy that has completed, or failed, results in a conflict error.
+Trying to cancel a copy operation by using an incorrect copy ID also results in a conflict error.

 ## See also